Mikk0git/bringTwitterBirdBack/README.md

 ﻿# bring Twitter Bird Back
 ---

-it may not woks 💀💀💀
+it may not work 💀💀💀

 ## Install
 ### Firefox: